teddywing/office-cheets/README.md

 ## Usage
-Click the “Open in Google Docs” button on a Google Chat attachment to download the file to your Google Drive and open it using Google’s editor.
+Click the “Open in Google Docs” button on a Google Chat attachment to upload the file to your Google Drive and open it using Google’s editor.

 ![Button example](./Screenshot.png)